gijsdepooter/FYP/README.md

 **MUX**

 The multiplexer unit is an optional IC to leverage the single channel architecture of this board to controll multiple transducer channels.
-This allows for contructing B-Mode images with linear and phased arrays.
+This allows for constructing B-Mode images with linear and phased arrays.